A PRIVATE TOUR WITH MINIVAN AT DISPOSAL

 Optional experiences: Uffizi group tour

-DAY 6: Florence – Castello Di Brolio – Cortona – Rome: Breakfast at the hotel and departure from Florence for a journey among soft hills, velvety valleys and dense oak and chestnut woods, across the Chianti wine production area, for a stop with wine tasting at the Brolio Castle, of medieval origins and now owned by the Ricasoli family, who also manages the most representative winery in the Chianti Classico district.
-With its 1200 hectares of property, of which about 240 in vineyards and 26 cultivated with olive trees, the Brolio Castle dominates the centre of the company’s land, in a continuous succession of colours and shades.
-We continue towards Rome, but we cannot miss a stop to visit the ancient village of Cortona, enclosed in its ancient Etruscan walls, built on a hill about 600 meters high overlooking the Valdichiana landscape up to Trasimeno Lake.
+DAY 6: Florence – Castello Di Meleto – Cortona – Rome: Breakfast at the hotel and depart from Florence for a journey among soft hills, velvety valleys and dense oak and chestnut woods, across the Chianti wine production area, for a stop with wine tasting at the Meleto Castle, a gorgeous castle of medieval origins.
+With its 1200 hectares of property, of which about 240 in vineyards and 26 cultivated with olive trees, the Meleto Castle dominates the center of the company’s land, in a continuous succession of colors and shades.
+We continue towards Rome, but we cannot miss a stop to the ancient village of Cortona, enclosed in its ancient Etruscan walls, built on a hill about 600 meters high overlooking the Valdichiana landscape up to Trasimeno Lake.
 The symbol of the city is the town hall, characterized by the clock tower with its stone staircase that overlooks Republic Square.
 We recommend a lunch at one of the over 30 city restaurants offering traditional cuisine and at least a taste of the famous Chianina steak, one of the most famous local meat in Italy.
 Arrival in Rome in the evening.
+Meals included: Breakfast.

 - 1 night in a hotel in Spoleto area